E2Blue/SearchableLife/readme.md

 Video and images, also taggable.

 Tag:
-Simply a text string that sort of categorises content.
-Perhaps a tag should be able to be added to menus and contains descriptions and such?
-Or should that be up to a tag aggregator with a single tag?
+A title, description and image.
+Can be added to menus.

 TagAggregator:
 Contains one or more tags and html formatted content.
 Used for combining different contents tagged with the correct tags, ie Malta2011 + Travel.
 Not really thought through yet.
 Can be added to menus for easy access.
 Decide wether content have to have all the specified tags or if it should select content that has any of the tags.

+Visual:
+Content and Tagaggregator should display a list of its tags with title, description and perhaps an image (media)?
+Tag should simply display its title and description followed by a pagedlist of content tagged with it.